FuelRats/pipsqueak/README.md

 Mecha includes a tool to keep track of the current board of rescues.
 It does this using a "grab" feature:

 * `!grab <nick>` adds the most recent line from `<nick>` to the grab buffer for that nick
+* `!inject <nick> <message>` adds a custom messages to `<nick>`'s grab buffer
 * `!quote <nick>` prints all grabbed lines from `<nick>`
 * `!list` lists all nicks that have grab buffers
 * `!clear <nick>` deletes the grab buffer for a nick

 Every message that starts with "ratsignal" is automatically grabbed.

 When a new client comes in and raises the ratsignal, they will be grabbed.
 Then after you've handled the client, use `!clear <nick>` to remove them.
 And then you can use `!list` to see if there are any clients on the queue.
+Important information about the client that can't be captured from a single message can be added using `!inject`.

 The board is not saved between restarts.